Abdul Djalil Pirous

-Prof. Emeritus Drs.
-Abdul Djalil Pirous (born March 11, 1932), known as A.D.
-Pirous, is an Indonesian fine arts artist and lecturer.
-He is a pioneer in graphic design education at the Fine Arts Institute of Technology in Bandung, and the founder of an art and design studio called Decenta (1973–1983).
+Abdul Djalil Pirous (11 March 1932 – 16 April 2024), known as A.D.
+Pirous, was an Indonesian fine arts artist and lecturer.
+He was a pioneer in graphic design education at the Fine Arts Institute of Technology in Bandung, and the founder of an art and design studio called Decenta (1973–1983).
 A.D.
-Pirous is married to Erna Garnasih Pirous, and the couple has three children.
+Pirous was married to Erna Garnasih Pirous, and the couple had three children.

-He is known as one of the leading artist of modern Abstract art in Indonesia, together with Ahmad Sadali and Umi Dachlan, who were an integral part of The Bandung School.
-Within his works, he was a pioneering painter and calligrapher depicting the Qur'an and Acehnese ethnic ornaments in an abstract, spiritual way.
+Pirous was one of the leading modern Abstract artists in Indonesia.
+Together with Ahmad Sadali and Umi Dachlan, he was an integral part of The Bandung School from the 1960s onwards.
+He pioneered the use of Arabic religious calligraphy and Acehnese ethnic ornaments in modern Indonesian art, and was particularly noted for the spiritual nature of his work.

-Life
+Biography

-Abdul Djalil Pirous, known as A.D.
-Pirous was born in Meulaboh, Aceh.
-His father was named Mauna Pirous Noor Mohamad, and his mother was named Hamidah.
+Abdul Djalil Pirous was born in Meulaboh, Aceh.
+His birth name was Abdul Djalil Syaifuddin, a name given to him by a religious teacher who boarded with the family.
+His father was Mauna 'Pirous' Noor Mohamad, of Gujerati descent and his mother was Hamidah, from Meulaboh.
+Pirous' early life experience was during the late Dutch colonial period and the Japanese occupation of Indonesia.
+At the end of World War II he went to Medan for his education.

 In 1964, he completed his education at the Department of Fine Arts, Bandung Institute of Technology (ITB), where he was a student of Ries Mulder, the influential Dutch painter and lecturer.
 Thereafter, he continued his studies in printmaking and graphic design at the Rochester Institute of Technology, Rochester New York, United States (1969).

-Between 1964 and 2002, he worked at the FDSR-ITB, the Fine Arts and Design Faculty of the ITB - Bandung.
-He served as the first Dean of the Faculty of Art and Design ITB (1984-1990), and was inaugurated as a professor at ITB since 1994.
+Between 1964 and 2002, he worked at the FDSR-ITB, the Fine Arts and Design Faculty of the ITB-Bandung.
+He served as the first Dean of the Faculty of Art and Design ITB (1984-1990), and was inaugurated as a professor at ITB in 1994.

 A.D.
-Pirous is married to Ernah Garmasih Pirous, an accomplished painter herself.
-Erna studied at the ITB as well as in France, and she belongs to the 2nd generation of Indonesian women artists, which influenced Indonesian Art in the second half of the 20th Century.
+Pirous was married to Ernah Garmasih Pirous, an accomplished painter.
+Erna studied at the ITB as well as in France, and she belongs to the second generation of Indonesian modern women artists.
 A.D. and Erna Pirous have three children, Mida Meutia, Iwan Meulia, and Raihan Muerila.

-In 2003, the couple started to build their dream home in Bandung, which they finished in 2004.
-Still striving in their 80s, they added a Gellery named "Serambi Pirous" in 2017, where they work and display their art.
+The couple lived in Bandung after their marriage.
+In 1994 Pirous founded the gallery Serambi Pirous.
+They built a new larger home in Bandung 2003, and moved the "Serambi Pirous" to there in 2017.
+Pirous died at Borromeus Hospital in Bandung on 16 April 2024, at the age of 92.